Roger Touhy: Legitimate employment

 telegrapher with Western Union, and he proved so adept that he was soon made manager of the small office where he worked.
 He was fired in 1915 for expressing support for unionization efforts.
 Touhy says he spent some time as a union organizer for the Commercial Telegraphers Union of America, but felt the job had no security.
 He joined the Order of Railroad Telegraphers, which qualified him for a well-paying railroad job.
 He obtained a position with the Denver and Rio Grande Railroad and moved to Colorado.

 The United States entered World War I on April 6, 1917, and Touhy enlisted in the United States Navy in 1918.
 Touhy did not see combat; rather, the Navy assigned him to a teaching post at Harvard University near Boston, Massachusetts.
 The college had lent the Navy classroom space, and Touhy taught officers Morse code.
-For the rest of his life, Touhy tried to impress people by claiming he was at Harvard.
+For the rest of his life, Touhy tried to impress people by claiming he taught at Harvard.